slgrobotics/robots_bringup/README.md

 ros2 param set /teleop_twist_joy_node enable_button 0
 ros2 param set /teleop_twist_joy_node enable_turbo_button 3
 ```
 In theory the standard teleop will work with any joystick.
-The trick is to see where are your "enable" and "turbo" buttons are, as you have to hold one of these to have _cmd_vel_ published (safety measure).
+The trick is to see where your "enable" and "turbo" buttons are, as you have to hold one of these to have _cmd_vel_ published (safety measure).

 On "Logitech Cordless RumblePad 2" (a.k.a.
 Logitech Wireless Gamepad F710) Button 0 is blue "X" and Button 3 is yellow "Y".
 Make sure the back switch is on "D", the "Mode" light is off - and operate Left stick while holding the blue "X" down.
 If in doubt, _rqt_ will show "joy" topic _axes_ (including buttons) and _cmd_vel_